-BuildForce – supporting military veterans into construction careers
+BuildForce – helping military veterans into new careers

 Our support dates from being one of the sponsors of the launch event at the Tower of London in January 2017.

-James Andrews, labour manager, Dan Parkinson, labour manager, and are mentors, as part of the programme.
+James Andrews, labour manager, and Dan Parkinson, labour manager are mentors, as part of the programme.

 “Ex-miltary personnel have a wide range of transferable skills,” said Ciara Pryce, group services director.
 “Military skills like teamwork, punctuality, leadership and motivation are highly valuable.